 Globu Ya Afrika Study Abroad Academy was established in 2020 through the Department of Dance after a successful ten-year track record of offering short-term study abroad programs.
 Our programs focus on the African Diaspora as a learning ground.
 Less than 4% of study abroad program offerings from undergraduate institutions in the United States offer opportunities to study abroad in African countries.

 Options to study abroad in African countries are rare in comparison to other SA offerings and account for 3.9% of international programs offered through U.S. public and private higher education institutions (IIE, 2018).

-Our students have studied dance in Ghana, Cuba, Haiti, and Benin with developing programs to Rwanda, Tanzania, and Ethiopia.
-“SANKOFA SEMESTER IN GHANA,” is an 18-week, multi-disciplinary and cultural immersion study abroad program in Ghana, West Africa.
+Our students have studied dance in Ghana, Cuba, Haiti, and Benin with developing programs in Rwanda, Tanzania, and Ethiopia.
+“SANKOFA SEMESTER IN GHANA,” is an 18-week, multi-disciplinary, and cultural immersion study abroad program in Ghana, West Africa.
 Students may earn up to 17 UC/CSU GE transferable semester units!
-This program is coordinated through the Office of International Education and Department of Dance at Laney College.
+This program is coordinated through the Office of International Education and the Department of Dance at Laney College.
 SANKOFA SEMESTER IN GHANA is open to students of all majors, educators, and the community.
-This is an intergenerational program whereby students, community, and educators participate in unity to build intercultural competency awareness while participating in African cultural based programs abroad.
+This is an intergenerational program whereby students, community, and educators participate in unity to build intercultural competency awareness while participating in African cultural-based programs abroad.

 Globu Ya Afrika programs do not discriminate on the basis of age, race, color, sex or sexual orientation, marital or veteran status, national origin or disability.